 Skip to main content

-Setting up NVIDIA GPU monitoring in K8S cluster
+Set up NVIDIA GPU monitoring environment in K8S cluster

-This guide explains how to set up a monitoring environment for NVIDIA GPUs in a Kubernetes cluster.
-You will learn how to create an Nvidia GPU worker node pool in a Kubernetes cluster created with Kubernetes Engine and build a monitoring environment.
+This document explains how to set up an NVIDIA GPU monitoring environment in a Kubernetes cluster.
+Users can follow this guide to create an NVIDIA GPU worker node pool in a Kubernetes cluster created with Kubernetes Engine and set up a monitoring environment.

 info